Daphne Maurer: Research and career

 Maurer's Visual Development Lab at McMaster University focuses on understanding the development of visual perception and, to a lesser extent, on understanding synaesthesia.
-She has published approximately 200 papers in scientific journals, including Nature, Science and Nature Neuroscience.
+She has published more than 200 papers in scientific journals, including Nature, Science and Nature Neuroscience.
 "Her work has reshaped our understanding of the infant's sensory world and its development," according to the citation for the Hebb award.

 Maurer's research has mostly been basic science but it has had practical import: it has informed the treatment of congenital cataract and it has shown that some kinds of video game can ameliorate adult amblyopia.

-Maurer has studied the methods, utility, and practicality of screening the vision of kindergarteners throughout the province of Ontario.
+Maurer has also studied the methods, utility, and practicality of screening the vision of kindergarteners throughout the province of Ontario.
 (Studies of other jurisdictions are not directly applicable because of different medical systems, ethnicity, and geography.)
 Her research led the Province to begin universal vision screening in senior kindergarten, beginning in the school year 2018–2019.